-Substance Exposed Newborn Brochure:
+Substance Exposed Newborn SEN Pamphlet:

 Designed to be a resource for parents, caregivers, community providers, and stakeholders.
-This brochure serves to educate pregnant and postpartum mothers along with professionals working with newborns and their caregivers about Maryland’s child welfare SEN Risk of Harm Assessment.
+This pamphlet serves to educate pregnant and postpartum mothers along with professionals working with newborns and their caregivers about Maryland’s child welfare SEN Risk of Harm Assessment.

 Health Care Providers’ Substance Exposed Newborn Referral Guide:

 A resource for health care professionals working with newborns and their caregivers.
 The guide provides a visual representation of the sequence of steps and decisions needed to determine whether a HCP should make a SEN notification to the LDSS.
 The guide includes the updates to the law made in 2018, altering the report requirements.